Procard Policy & Procedure Manual

-ProCards will only be issued to full-time Loyola University Chicago faculty or staff who have a consistent and genuine spending need and who obtain approval from a direct supervisor, budget administrator and/or upper management.
+ProCards will only be issued to full-time Loyola University Chicago faculty or staff who have a consistent and genuine spending need and who obtain approval from a direct supervisor and/or upper management.
 ProCards will not be issued to part-time employees, on a temporary basis or for one-time spending needs.

 To request a new ProCard, individuals and their supervisors must complete the ProCard Application form and must provide a justification and description of anticipated spending needs.
 Applications can be sent to the PCA (via e-mail, fax or inner campus mail) for evaluation, approval and issuance.
 Once the PCA has approved and processed the ProCard application, the cardholder will be asked to attend a Procurement Card introduction and training session where they will sign the Procurement Card Employee/Cardholder Agreement and receive their card.
 Before being used, all ProCards must be activated by calling the toll-free number printed on the card.
 For verification purposes, the cardholder will be asked to provide the last four digits of his/her social security number and/or mother’s maiden name.

 ProCards will be issued in the employee’s name, however personal credit history will not be checked, nor will use of the ProCard affect the employee’s personal credit history.
 Loyola University Chicago is responsible for payment of all ProCard transactions.
 New ProCards may take 7-10 business days from when the application is processed.

 5.2.
 EXPIRED CARDS